-Tenable uses a static Severity and a dynamic Vulnerability Priority Rating (VPR) to quantify how urgently you should remediate a vulnerability.
+Tenable uses CVSS scores and a dynamic Tenable-calculated Vulnerability Priority Rating (VPR) to quantify the risk and urgency of a vulnerability.

 Note: When you view these metrics on an analysis page organized by plugin (for example,

-Tenable assigns all vulnerabilities a static severity based on the vulnerability's CVSSv2 score.
+Tenable assigns all vulnerabilities a severity (Info, Low, Medium, High, or Critical) based on the vulnerability's static CVSSv2 score

-Tenable.io analysis pages provide summary information about vulnerabilities using the following severity categories.
+Tenable.io analysis pages provide summary information about vulnerabilities using the following CVSS categories.

 The plugin's highest vulnerability CVSSv2 score is 10.0.

 |High||The plugin's highest vulnerability CVSSv2 score is between 7.0 and 9.9.|

 |Medium||The plugin's highest vulnerability CVSSv2 score is between 4.0 and 6.9.|

 The plugin's highest vulnerability CVSSv2 score is between 0.1 and 3.9.